D-v-Akshaya/Stop-watch-app/README.md

 Task5

-this task aims for a simple stop watch app.
+This task aims for a simple stop watch app.